Manson-Guise Engine

-A Manson-Guise engine is an improved version of a Manson engine.
+A Manson-Guise engine is a simplified, albeit less powerful version of a Manson engine.
 It is a type of hot air engine, converting a temperature difference into motion.
 There is a hot side and a cold side to the engine.
 Providing there is a large enough temperature difference between the two sides the engine will run.
 The Manson-Guise engine is probably the simplest type of hot air engines having only a single con-rod, with a displacer piston and power piston that move at the same time.
 Manson-Guise engines, like Manson engines and beta Stirling engines, can run bidirectionally.

 Similarities to Stirling engines

 Manson-Guise engines share some similarities with Stirling engines but with two major differences.
 Firstly with a Stirling engine the air inside is repeatedly heated and cooled.
 With a Manson-Guise engine the Manson engine draws in and expels air.
 Secondly a Manson-Guise engine is able to have a single connecting rod and counterintuitively the displacer piston and power piston are on the same shaft and move at the same time.